Stuartpkd/Goblin-Crypt/README.md

 ## Acknowledgements

 I would like to pass on a massive thank you to my mentor Harry Dhillon.
-He provided excellent adivce and was very supportive throughout the whole process.
+He provided excellent advice and was very supportive throughout the whole process.
 My good friend Daniel Roberts, he is a seasoned front end developer and also provided amazing tips.
 As well to all my family and friends who had a look at the game at my request.
 Lastly a huge thank you to Ed at the Code Institute mentors.
 He always seemed to end up picking up my tickets.
 He was an enormous help throughout all of this.